crisbee/IntroToDataPowerOnDockerLab/README.md

 This lab will introduce you to the basics of working with DataPower using Docker containers.
 You will learn how to launch and configure DataPower containers, create your own custom DataPower container image, and put all the important assets in change control.
 You will also publish your final DataPower container image to a repository, where it can be used by other team members or devops pipelines.

-You will use the DataPower container, Docker, Docker Hub, and Git.
 The lab focuses on how the tools fit together.
 It is not an in depth course on any of the tools specifically.
+You will use the DataPower container, Docker, Docker Hub, and Git.
 The concepts here apply to just about ANY container, not just DataPower.

 This lab is perfect for you if:
 * You are just starting out with DataPower.
-* You are a current DataPower customers who want to move to using a containerized DataPower deployment.
+* You are a current DataPower customer who want to move to using a containerized DataPower deployment.
 * You are a manager who wants to better understand the tools your team is using.
 * You want to know the basics about how software is deployed with containers.
 * You want to know how the most popular open source tools for containers and version control work together.